Skip to main contentIntegration Learning Hub

 NarrationLet’s click the + sign to import this flow.

-Action 2.2.1Click the + sign to the right on the Car Insurance API Lab Short V3 row.
+Action 2.2.1Open the View all templates section (1), then click the + sign to the right on the Car Insurance API Lab Short V3 row (2).
 300 api demo 2 2 1

 3 - Reviewing the flow